US Supreme Court curbs race-based voting maps in landmark ruling

 "Justice Elena Kagan warned that the decision would have sweeping consequences, saying it risked letting states "without legal consequence, systematically dilute minority citizens' voting power.""

-✕ Omission: Does not mention the second round of oral arguments in 2025 to reconsider the constitutionality of Voting Rights Act redistricting protections, a critical procedural development.
+✕ Omission: Ignores the second round of oral arguments in 2025 focused on the constitutionality of the Voting Rights Act itself, suggesting deeper legal reconsideration.

 Framed as adversarial to minority voting rights